ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 [![Utilize Skyline Data Services](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/Builds/WebApp_Web%20Server/Main.html)
 [![Utilize Skyline Data Services README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)](https://github.com/ni/webvi-examples/tree/master/UtilizeSkylineDataServices)

-This example demonstrates how to use a WebVI to communicate over networks with Skyline Tags after connecting to YTBNCS or an on-premises web server.
+This example demonstrates how to use a WebVI to communicate over networks with Skyline Tags after connecting to SystemLink Cloud or an on-premises web server.

 Once you complete the necessary steps, you will know:

 - How to setup, build, and host web applications.
-- How to setup and connect to YTBNCS or an on-premises web server.
+- How to setup and connect to SystemLink Cloud or an on-premises web server.

 ![Data Services](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/Sdata-service-cloud.png)

 # Interacting with the Web Application
 From the panel of the web app, you will be able to:

--	Connect to an on-premises web server or to YTBNCS by supplying the required credentials.
+-	Connect to an on-premises web server or to SystemLink Cloud by supplying the required credentials.
 -	Choose what information is visible by toggling between the Read Tags and Write Tags tabs.
 -	Determine which state to execute with Skyline Tags.